 - Calculate the maximum amount of foreign tax credit you can claim on your federal tax return through Form 1116

-- Keep records of all unused foreign tax credit for the next tax year.
-These credits are available to carryover for ten years.
+- Keep records of all unused foreign tax credits for the next tax year.
+These credits are available to carry over for ten years.

 Additionally, if you have US-sourced income from business trips or other reasons, that you believe should be considered foreign-sourced, look at your country’s tax treaty for guidance.

-Essentially, the US and certain foreign countries have all agreed to reduce or completely eliminate dual income taxation for Americans living and working abroad.
+Essentially, the US and certain foreign countries have agreed to reduce or eliminate dual-income taxation for Americans living and working abroad.

-Tax Treaties are especially helpful when determining how to declare income such as pension, social security benefits, alimony, etc., which cannot be excluded via FEIE and are not subject to local income tax in your resident country.
+Tax Treaties are beneficial when determining how to declare income such as a pension, social security benefits, alimony, etc., which cannot be excluded via FEIE and are not subject to local income tax in your resident country.

-Tax Treaties are different than Totalization Agreements (see below), and through treaties, residents, such as Americans living in foreign countries, are taxed at a reduced rate or exempt from US taxes in certain income items from sources in the US.
+Tax Treaties are different than Totalization Agreements (see below).
+Through treaties, residents, such as Americans living in foreign countries, are taxed at a reduced rate or exempt from US taxes in certain income items from sources in the US.
 Rates and specific items of income vary between each foreign country.
-If the foreign country you’re living in does not have the treaty with the US, you may be double-taxed.
-This is paying tax on income for both the US and the foreign country.
+If the foreign country you’re living in does not have a treaty with the US, you may be double-taxed.
+This is taxing income for both the US and the foreign country.

-To see if your country has a tax treaty with the US, please visit this page.
+To see if your country has a tax treaty with the US, check this page from the IRS.

 Totalization Agreements (US Self-Employment Tax)

-The Totalization Agreements is a result of the US and IRS coming together with 26 countries around the world to place measures for preventing dual social security taxation for Americans abroad.
+The Totalization Agreements result from the US and IRS coming together with 26 countries worldwide to place measures for preventing dual social security taxation for Americans abroad.

-Americans who reside in countries such as France, Germany, Belgium and Australia, are able to avoid dual social security taxes because they can choose the country they pay Social Security into.
-For the full list of the other countries included and not included on the Totalization Agreement list, please visit this link.
+Americans who reside in countries such as France, Germany, Belgium, and Australia, can avoid dual social security taxes because they can choose the government they pay Social Security into.
+The IRS provides a full list of the other countries included and not included in the Totalization Agreement.

-Plus, these agreements for US citizens abroad factor in where you were hired, where your employment is sourced, and how long you were planning to stay abroad.
-These agreements help American expats avoid foreign social security costs if they do not plan to stay overseas for more than 5 years and/or they are sent overseas on a short-term contract.
+Plus, these agreements for US citizens abroad factor in where you were hired, where your employment is sourced, and how long you plan to stay overseas.
+These agreements help American expats avoid foreign social security costs if they do not intend to stay abroad for more than 5 years and/or if they are sent overseas on a short-term contract.

-If you do not plan to return to the US as an American expat, especially after 5 years, you can pay normally into the social insurance of the foreign country you are living in.
-After all, you will want to be covered based for retirement and health care from where you live.
+If you do not plan to return to the US as an American expat, especially after 5 years, you can generally pay into the social insurance of the foreign country you are living in.
+After all, you will want to be covered based on retirement and health care from where you live.